jeremypbeasley/canlis_j/delivery.markdown

 layout: events
 ---

-<h2 class="Display2 mb4">Home-cooked dinner and a bottle of wine on your doorstep.
-Menu changes daily.</h2>
+<h2 class="Display2 mb4">Home-cooked dinner and a bottle of wine on your doorstep.</h2>

-Begins Wednesday.
-We start taking orders this Tuesday afternoon.
-Check back for link to order.
+We begin taking orders this Tuesday for Wednesday evening dinner.

 <div class="Divider mb4 op30"></div>

+<h2 class="Caption mb4">Menu</h2>

+Changes daily.
+Please click the order button below for each day's menu.

-<h2 class="Caption mb4">Order Window</h2>
+<h2 class="Caption mb4">Delivery Window</h2>

+All orders must be placed by 8PM the day before your delivery.

+Canlis servers aim to arrive within a 20 minute window of the time you have chosen.
+We’ll send you a text as soon as we are en route and one when we arrive at your doorstep.

-<h2 class="Caption mb4">Order Window</h2>
+<h2 class="Caption mb4">Delivery Zone</h2>

-We'll deliver within a one hour window you choose.
-Sorry, we can't guarantee an exact delivery time.
-We'll send you a text when we're en route!
+For the time being, delivery is only available to any address inside Seattle city limits.
+If your address falls outside Seattle, we reserve the right to cancel your order.

 <h2 class="Caption mb4">Wine</h2>

-You may choose one of 5 bottles of wine that our sommeliers have paired with each dinner.
-Deliveries with wine will require valid ID check upon delivery.
+Our sommeliers have paired several bottles with each meal.
+If you prefer to order directly from the Canlis wine cellar, email your name and phone number to <a href="mailto:wine@canlis.com?subject=Wine%20Delivery&body=Name:%20%3A%0D%0APhone Number:%20%3A">
+wine@canlis.com</a>.
+Our sommeliers will be in touch with you shortly.
+Download our wine list <a target="_blank" href="/uploads/winelist.pdf">here</a>.

 <h2 class="Caption mb4">Modifications</h2>